smitwaman/aws-cloud-appserver-demo/Part-4.md

  ▪️ ssh -i key.pem user@public IP

-Here you change user as your username and paste public IP that you had copied simply hit 🎯 enter.
+Here replace user as your username and paste public IP that you had copied simply hit 🎯 enter.